corenova/kos/reactor/http.md

-# http persona
+# http reactor

-This persona provides message based transaction using HTTP as a client and/or server.
+This reactor provides message based transaction using HTTP as a client and/or server.

 Source code is available [here](./http.js).